 During a trip to Prague in 2017 I experienced my first escape room.
 While the room itself wasn't that impressive I fell in love with the escape room concept.
 There was so much unused potential.
 I started talking to Emil Bengtsson about this and we shared a lot of the same ideas.
 We wanted to create an experience where the story was more connected to the puzzles.
 What I dislike the about traditional escape rooms is that there is rarely a connection between the environment you are in and what you do.
 It feels more like solving a series of random logic puzzles in a strange environment rather than playing a game.
 In a video game that would just be bad design, but in an escape room it is for some reason common practice.

-The game we have designed and built is a control room in a fictive nuclear power plant.
-There is a lot of interaction between other people at the plant, via CCTV monitors. speakers and telephone.
-The game is fully automated controlled by a computer and dozens of micro controllers.
-It is designed for two players and takes about 50 minutes to play through.
-The game can be played at The Alley in Malmö and the game was live for a year and a half, until the Alley was acquired and the game was abandoned.
+We designed and built a control room in a fictive nuclear power plant.
+There was a lot of interaction with fictive people at the plant via CCTV monitors. speakers and telephone.
+The game was fully automated controlled by a computer and dozens of micro controllers.
+It was designed for two players and took about 50 minutes to play through.
+We teamed up with The Alley in Malmö and the game was live for a year and a half, until the Alley was acquired and the game was abandoned.